DmitriyCh2104/CPU_chronometer/README.md

-# This project is a Windows-based application built using C++ that allows users to start, stop, and reset a chronometer.
+# This project is a Windows-based application built using C++ that creates a chronometer without the chrono library.
 The program calculates the time elapsed using CPU cycle counts, offering high accuracy for time measurement.
 The application interacts with the Windows registry to retrieve the CPU frequency (in Hz),
 and uses Windows API functions for creating a GUI with buttons to control the chronometer